skozin/webpack-path-rewriter/README.md

 #### `PathRewriter.rewriteAndEmit(loader | opts)`

 Marks a resource for rewriting paths and emitting to the file system.
-Use it in conjunction with the `new PathRewriter()` plugin.
+Use it in conjunction with the `new PathRewriter()` in the plugins list.

 Takes one argument, which is either string or object.
 If string, then it specifies the resource's loader string along with the options, e.g.